rajsingh701/Pizza-Sales-Analysis-Using-SQL/README.md

 ### 2. Data Analysis & Findings

 The following SQL queries were developed to answer specific business questions:
-**Basic Analysis:**

-⒈ Retrieve the total number of orders placed.

-⒉ Calculate total revenue from pizza sales.

-⒊ Identify the highest-priced pizza.

-⒋ Determine the most commonly ordered pizza size.

-⒌ List the top 5 most ordered pizza types along with their quantities.

 1. **Write a SQL query to retrieve the total number of orders placed.**:
 ```sql